 Determining Fundamental Alteration of a Course or Academic Program

-To determine whether a reasonable accommodation fundamentally alters the nature of a course, faculty members who teach or who have taught the course should:
+To determine whether a reasonable accommodation fundamentally alters the nature of a course, faculty members who teach or who have taught the course should be prepared to discuss with the department Chair/college Dean and ODA:

-- Articulate specific requirements that individual faculty members believe are fundamental to teaching the course (Takes academic freedom into consideration)
+- Articulate specific requirements that individual faculty members believe are fundamental to teaching the course;

-- Determine whether there are any options to the fundamental requirements of the course
+- Determine whether there are any options to the fundamental requirements of the course; and

 - Why is the standard that the faculty member believes will be lowered important to the course?